 Society can manufacture synthetic chemical compounds more easily now than ever before.
 College, even high schools students, synthesize simple compounds to finish lab reports and projects.
 However, there some synthesized compositions largely unknown.
-One such composition is “grey death”, a drug responsible for 50 overdoses in the Atlanta area alone.
+One such composition is “grey death”, a concoction of opioids responsible for 50 overdoses in the Atlanta area alone.

 What is Grey Death?